rootslab/spade/Readme.md

 > __NOTE__: when in __PubSub__ mode, the __rollback mechanism doesn't save PINGs__ to avoid
 > waste of space.

->  the polling signature is:
+>  the task signature is:

 ```javascript
 Spade.tasks.polling.run( Number interval, Array pollingFn_arguments );